Tonay0/typing/README.md

-# typing
+# Typing
-This is a tool, which prints text in cmd, which looks like you are typing.
+This is a bat tool, which prints text in cmd, which looks like you are typing.
 Pretty cool.. right?
+You can change the text, lines and typing speed.